-It all began when I met a fisherman on the quay of Pescara’s harbour.
+It all began when I met a fisherman on the quay of Pescara’s harbor.
 He fired my imagination and I decided to find out more about the lives of these last hunters of the food chain.
 During my research, I learned of all the challenges that are threatening their way of life.
-That’s why I started a project that would bear witness their difficult lives.
+That’s why I started a project that would bear witness to their difficult lives.

 Can you tell us about the name of your project Bathus?